 Pend Oreille Valley Adventist School is encouraged by the faithful giving to its Nehemiah's Builders campaign.
 These funds have been used to pay the final costs for the auditorium remodel, including new siding.
 Other projects to benefit from upcoming donations will include the Worthy Student fund, playground renovations, and completion of the gym.
 God has given us a great opportunity and responsibility to nurture and train the children in our community.
 Goal: 400 fellow builders making a 2-year commitment to raise $330,000 before July 2017 to benefit the students of PVA.
 Pledge forms available from PVA or your local church treasurer.

 Ellen G. White Writings Now Available in 58 Languages

 Travel with fellow Adventists to beautiful Costa Rico to enjoy breath taking sides such as the Pos Volcano.
 Awaken to the sounds of the jungle in Tortuguero, a magical place where lagoons, rivers and canals are an ongoing story of marine biology.
 Travel by motor launch and coach Arenal and much more.
 Each day you will be able to hike trails and see a variety of birds and scenery.
 For a complete itinerary and more information contact Sharon Searson at sharons@uccsda org.

-We are planning several church remodeling projects in the near future, but everyone's help is needed to make these plans possible.
+Several church remodeling projects are underway and more are planned, but everyone's help is needed to make them possible.
 Your contributions to the Little Red Church will become part of our Building Fund.
 Please pray for all the efforts to upkeep our church.

 Weekly Prayer Meetings